StephLvs/image_processing/README.md

 cv2.destroyAllWindows()
-cam.release() how to overlay the resized binary image (which is smaller than the mask) onto the middle of the mask
+cam.release()
 ```
-### Response
 ### Expected Functionality
+After detecting the circle where the Ishihara plate lies on, I needed to resize the binary image to fit into the circle.
+### Actual Functionality
+The module functions as intended.
+Chat GPT calculated the position for embedding the resized binary image to center it within the circle.